gvwilson/sensibleadventures/bookster/bookster.md

 downward tilt made Erileine feel like one false step would send her tumbling into space.

-Below them lay a huge stone amphitheatre that Erileine recognized from pictures and paintings filled with carved stone benches, waist-high walls, free-standing doors, and heavy sculptures that reminded Erileine of the pictures children drew of monsters.
+Below them lay a huge stone amphitheater that Erileine recognized from pictures and paintings filled with carved stone benches, waist-high walls, free-standing doors, and heavy sculptures that reminded Erileine of the pictures children drew of monsters.
 Globes of